theNewDynamic/oregonsadventurecoast.com/content/blog/winter-steelhead-fishing-forecast-for-2019.md

 ---
-title: Oregon Coast Winter Steelhead Fishing Tips for 2019
+title: Oregon Coast Winter Steelhead Fishing Tips for 2021
-date: 2019-01-07T05:00:00.000+00:00
+date: 2021-01-07T05:00:00+00:00
-description: 'Winter steelhead fishing is one of our most popular outdoor recreational activities here in Coos Bay, North Bend and Charleston during the winter months.
-  We recently asked one of our local fishing experts, Gary Vonderohe from the Oregon Department of Fish & Wildlife, to share some tips to help anglers get the most out of their winter steelhead fishing trip. '
+description: 'Winter steelhead fishing is one of our most popular outdoor recreational activities here on Oregon''s Adventure Coast: Coos Bay, North Bend and Charleston during the winter months.
+Local fishing expert, Gary Vonderohe from the Oregon Department of Fish & Wildlife, shares some tips to help anglers get the most out of their winter steelhead fishing trip. '
-image: "/img/Fishing-Dad-Son-BLOG.jpg"
+image: "/img/fishing-blog-695x322-jpg.png"
 tags:
 - best winter steelhead fishing
 - winter steelhead fishing trip
 - 'Oregon Coast fishing trip '
 old_categories: []
-warning: true
+warning: false
 categories:
 - Fishing

 ---
-_Winter steelhead fishing is one of our most popular outdoor recreational activities here in Coos Bay, North Bend and Charleston during the winter months.
-We recently asked one of our local fishing experts,_ **Gary Vonderohe** from the [Oregon Department of Fish & Wildlife](https://www.dfw.state.or.us/resources/fishing/), _to share some tips to help anglers get the most out of their winter steelhead fishing trip._
+_Winter steelhead fishing is one of our most popular outdoor recreational activities here on Oregon's Adventure Coast: Coos Bay, North Bend and Charleston during the winter months.
+Local fishing expert, Gary Vonderohe from the Oregon Department of Fish & Wildlife, shares some tips to help anglers get the most out of their winter steelhead fishing trip._

-With a lack of rain in November through mid-December,  our winter steelhead fishing season was off to a slow start.
-However,  more rain in the forecast means that winter steelhead have begun moving into the Coos and Coquille basins.
-Here's what anglers need to know for this season:
+More rain in the forecast means that winter steelhead have begun moving into the Coos and Coquille basins.
+Here's what anglers need to know for the 2021 season:

 **Coos and Millicoma rivers.**